Volker Strassen: Biography

 Strassen was born on April 29, 1936, in Düsseldorf-Gerresheim.
 After studying music, philosophy, physics, and mathematics at several German universities, he received his Ph.D. in mathematics in 1962 from the University of Göttingen under the supervision of Konrad Jacobs.
-He then took a position in the department of statistics at the University of California, Berkeley while performing his habilitation at the University of Erlangen-Nuremberg, where Jacobs had since moved.
-In 1968, Strassen moved to the Institute of Applied Mathematics at the University of Zurich, where he remained for twenty years before moving to the University of Konstanz in 1988.
+He then took a position at the department of mathematics and later at the department of statistics at the University of California, Berkeley, where he eventually became an associate professor.

+In 1968, Strassen moved to Zurich as the director of the Seminar (later Institute) for Applied Mathematics.
+He remained at the University of Zurich for twenty years before moving to the University of Konstanz in 1988.
 He retired in 1998.

-Research
+Research (selected papers)

-Strassen began his researches as a probabilist; his 1964 paper An Invariance Principle for the Law of the Iterated Logarithm defined a functional form of the law of the iterated logarithm, showing a form of scale invariance in random walks.
-This result, now known as Strassen's invariance principle or as Strassen's law of the iterated logarithm, has been highly cited and led to a 1966 presentation at the International Congress of Mathematicians.
+Strassen began his research as a probability theorist with his 1964 paper An Invariance Principle for the Law of the Iterated Logarithm.
+Strassen's law of the iterated logarithm has been widely cited and led to a 1966 presentation at the International Congress of Mathematicians in Moscow.

-In 1969, Strassen shifted his research efforts towards the analysis of algorithms with a paper on Gaussian elimination, introducing Strassen's algorithm, the first algorithm for performing matrix multiplication faster than the O(n3) time bound that would result from a naive algorithm.
-In the same paper he also presented an asymptotically fast algorithm to perform matrix inversion, based on the fast matrix multiplication algorithm.
-This result was an important theoretical breakthrough, leading to much additional research on fast matrix multiplication, and despite later theoretical improvements it remains a practical method for multiplication of dense matrices of moderate to large sizes.
-In 1971 Strassen published another paper together with Arnold Schönhage on asymptotically fast integer multiplication based on the fast Fourier transform; see the Schönhage–Strassen algorithm.
-Strassen is also known for his 1977 work with Robert M. Solovay on the Solovay–Strassen primality test, the first method to show that testing whether a number is prime can be performed in randomized polynomial time and one of the first results to show the power of randomized algorithms more generally.
+In 1965, Strassen published The Existence of Probability Measures with Given Marginals.
+In this paper, he derived necessary and sufficient conditions for a sequence of probability measures to be the sequence of distributions of a martingale, a sub-martingale, or of partial sums of independent random variables.

+In his Habilitationsschrift Almost Sure Behavior of Sums of Independent Random Variables and Martingales, Strassen refined and extended his previous work.